lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## Terminology {#sec-terminology}
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}}  {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

-This document is consistent with all terminology from {{I-D.driscoll-pqt-hybrid-terminology}}.
+This document is consistent with all terminology from {{I-D.ietf-pquip-pqt-hybrid-terminology}}.
 In addition, the following terms are used in this document:

 **COMBINER:**